rocker-org/rocker/README.md

 ## Status ##

-This is work in progress; please read our [instructors to contributors](https://github.com/rocker-org/rocker/wiki/How-to-contribute) and talk to @eddelbuettel and @cboettig about how to get involved.
+This is work in progress; please read our [instructions to contributors](https://github.com/rocker-org/rocker/wiki/How-to-contribute) and talk to @eddelbuettel and @cboettig about how to get involved.

 ## Base Docker Containers ##